 CH advised the meeting that he would not be able to be as ‘hands-on’ as past Chairs practically at events but is committed to helping meetings run smoothly and ensuring agreed actions/projects are delivered in a timely manner.

-Vice Chair: JH Proposed by B. Seconded by PMcF
+Vice Chair: JH Proposed by EB.
+Seconded by PMcF

 Secretary: HH Proposed by EB.
 Seconded by CMH